shruti1421/baat-cheet/CONTRIBUTING.md

 ```
 git checkout master
 ```
-  - Create a new branch with a meaningful name before adding and commiting your changes.
+  - Create a new branch with a meaningful name before adding and committing your changes.
 ```
 git checkout -b branch-name
 ```